-InitialContextFactory for the provider.
+Example 17-1 shows how to use WLST to create a foreign JNDI provider and configure the username, password, provider URL and InitialContextFactory for the provider.
 It also shows how to create a foreign JNDI link for the provider.

-# Connect to the Administration Server connect('adminusername','adminpassword','t3://hostname:port') # Start an edit session edit() startEdit() # Change to the appropriate resource group directory for the partition for which # you are creating the foreign JNDI provider. cd('/Partitions/partition_name/ResourceGroups/resource_group_name') cmo.createForeignJNDIProvider('provider_name') cd('ForeignJNDIProviders/provider_name') set('Password', 'password') cmo.setUser('username') cmo.setProviderURL('t3://hostname:port') cmo.setInitialContextFactory('initialContextFactory') # Create a foreign JNDI link and configure it cmo.createForeignJNDILink('link_name') cd('ForeignJNDILinks/link_name') cmo.setLocalJNDIName('local_JNDI_name') cmo.setRemoteJNDIName('remote_JNDI_name') save() activate()
+# connect to the Administration Server connect('adminusername','adminpassword','t3://hostname:port') # start an edit session edit() startEdit() # change to the appropriate resource group directory for the partition for which # you are creating the foreign JNDI provider. cd('/Partitions/partition_name/ResourceGroups/resource_group_name') cmo.createForeignJNDIProvider('provider_name') cd('ForeignJNDIProviders/provider_name') set('Password', 'password') cmo.setUser('username') cmo.setProviderURL('t3://hostname:port') cmo.setInitialContextFactory('initialContextFactory') # create a foreign JNDI link and configure it cmo.createForeignJNDILink('link_name') cd('ForeignJNDILinks/link_name') cmo.setLocalJNDIName('local_JNDI_name') cmo.setRemoteJNDIName('remote_JNDI_name') save() activate()

 WebLogic Server MT supports multiple partitions running in one domain.
 A given WebLogic Server instance may have several partitions running in parallel.
 JNDI resources in a partition are isolated per partition.
 JNDI resources with the same JNDI name may reside in multiple partitions.

 This section describes key points to be aware of when programming JNDI in a partitioned environment versus a non-partitioned environment.
 It includes the following sections: